nazahex/clibu-js/packages/loader/README.md

 ## Notes

+- Opt‑in path (`clibu.configFile`) is safest for packages whose entry file has side‑effects: point directly to a pure config module.
+- Directory form lets you structure config in `src/` without adding a new top‑level file.
 - Cache invalidation is content‑based; modifying the source regenerates the cache file.
 - Loader concerns only discovery + loading; parsing/validation/runtime live in `@clibu/core`.